 Students with more than one absence must make up these absences with additional clinical experiences in the clinical facility.
+Please note it is at the discretion of the faculty and Department Chair to allow make-ups for any clinical absences- makeup for more than one clinical absence is NOT guaranteed and may result in failure of the course.
 Please refer to Clinical Attendance and Make-up Policy.